Bilmis/Smart-Network-CDS-Algorithm/README.md

 This repository is dedicated to testing and developing algorithms for finding a minimal dominating set(MCDS) in a random graph.
 Currently, the algorithm is designed for **small, undirected, and unweighted graphs** and is not yet optimized for performance.

-Through this Orginal Algorithm we were able to devise a polynomial-time O(V+E) algorithm for the NP-Complete Problem of finding a Minimal Connnected Dominating Set in Split Graphs
+Through this Original Algorithm we were able to devise a polynomial-time O(V+E) algorithm for the NP-Complete Problem of finding a Minimal Connnected Dominating Set in Split Graphs

 👉[Check out the Algorithm Report](https://drive.google.com/file/d/1Zq58jHW5a0obCcVvh65G6b6pctpDcfeS/view?usp=drive_link)